Transparency International Kenya (TI-Kenya) is a national civil society organization that works towards a transparent and corruption-free society.

 [2] https://africog.org/wp-content/uploads/2024/05/Constitutional_Petitions_E540__E546_of_2021_Consolidated.pdf

-The Campaign Finance Watch Tool Hackathon challenges young techies to enhance an existing digital platform that:
+The Campaign Finance Watch Tool Hackathon challenges young techies to develop a digital platform that:

 ✔ Tracks political financing